 Statement admissible under the state of mind exception is not testimonial: Horton v.
 Allen, 370 F.3d 75 (1st Cir.
 2004): Horton was convicted of drug-related murders.
 At his state trial, the government offered hearsay statements from Christian, Horton's accomplice.
 Christian had told a friend that he was broke; that he had asked a drug supplier to front him some drugs; that the drug supplier declined; and that he thought the drug supplier had a large amount of cash on him.
 These statements were offered under the state of mind exception to show the intent to murder and the motivation for murdering the drug supplier shortly thereafter.
 The defendant argued that the admission of the hearsay statements violated his right to confrontation, but the Court rejected this argument.
 The Court held that Christian's statements were not "testimonial" within the meaning of Crawford.
-The Court explained that the statements "were not ex parte in-court testimony or its equivalent; were not contained in formalized documents such as affidavits, depositions, or prior testimony transcripts; and were not made as part of a confession resulting from custodial examination. . .
-In short, Christian did not make the statements under circumstances in which an objective person would reasonably believe that the statement would be available for use at a later trial."
+The Court explained that the statements "were not ex parte in-court testimony or its equivalent; were not contained in formalized documents such as affidavits, depositions, or prior testimony transcripts; and were not made as part of a confession resulting from custodial examination. . . .
+In short, Christian did not make the statements would be available for use at a later trial."